With Nobel Laureate Dr Barry C. Barish attending in person.

 Dr Joachim Frank

-The Nobel Prize in Chemistry 2017
+The Nobel Prize in Chemistry 2017 for developing cryo-electron microscopy

 Joachim Frank is a German-American biophysicist at Columbia University and a Nobel laureate.
 He is regarded as the founder of single-particle cryo-electron microscopy (cryo-EM), for which he shared the Nobel Prize in Chemistry in 2017 with Jacques Dubochet and Richard Henderson.
 He also made significant contributions to structure and function of the ribosome from bacteria and eukaryotes.